A-Swafford/a-swafford.github.io/_posts/2017-03-02-Read_2_transcripts.markdown

 ```
 This will output an index file named `sorted_focal_t.sorted.bai`.

-It is important to note that *ALL* of these bowtie2 outputs must stay in the same directory as your original file of focal transcripts.
-This is needed for IGV to correctly read the index files we're making.
+:warning:It is important to note that *ALL* of these bowtie2 outputs must stay in the same directory as your original file of focal transcripts.
+This is needed for IGV to correctly read the index files we're making.:warning:

 Lastly, we will need to prepare the original transcripts for visualization in Integrated Genomics Viewer (IGV) through it's own menu.
 Open IGV (the first initialization may take a while depending on your processor and internet connection) and navigate to the "Create .genome File" option under the Genomes menu: `Genomes > "Create .genome File"`.
 A prompt will appear with several required fields, here is how you can fill them in:
 * `Unique Identifier`: Any unique string of alphanumeric characters. (e.g. 12345678ABCDE)